|Open-File Report 2005-1001|

 USGS East-Coast Sediment Analysis: Procedures, Database, and GIS Data

-The data in this version of the publication have been updated from Poppe and others (2005).
-Errors in the previous version have been corrected and samples analyzed between 2005 and 2011 have been appended to the database.
-A suggested citation for the new version of the database is:
+The data in this version of the publication have been updated from version 2.2.
+Minor errors in the previous version of the U.S. Geological Survey East-Coast Sediment Texture Database have been corrected and samples analyzed between 2011 and 2014 have been appended to the database.
+These data have been reviewed by the analyst, the manager of the Sedimentation Laboratory, the submitting scientists, and the Woods Hole Coastal and Marine Science Center’s data reviewer.
+A suggested citation for the new version of the database is as follows:

-This project uses the Environmental Systems Research Institute's (ESRI) ArcView™ and ArcGIS™ software as its Geographic Information System (GIS) mapping tool.
-Data layers archived here should not require additional processing to be utilized within the ESRI software.
+This project uses the Esri ArcView™ and ArcGIS™ software as its Geographic Information System (GIS) mapping tool.
+Data layers archived here should not require additional processing to be utilized within the Esri software.
 This does not mean that a user will not wish to do additional processing, especially if utilizing a different GIS software package or spheroid, but that it is not necessary to do additional processing simply to utilize the data in its minimum archive format

-A 'zip' compressed, downloadable archive file containing the elements comprising the ESRI shapefile for each data layer is also provided.
-Compressed downloadable files were created using the Windows program WINZIP v8.0.
-For those users who do not have software capable of uncompressing the archived zip files, they may obtain a free version of the software from Winzip Computing, Inc. or Pkware, Inc. In addition to the ESRI shapefile, the surficial sediment data layers are available in an ASCII text format and Microsoft Excel spreadsheet formats to allow users who may not have access to GIS software to have access to the source data in an alternate way to view and examine the datasets.
-The first record of the ASCII file and Excel spreadsheet contains the name of the data fields for that file.
+A compressed, downloadable archive file (ZIP) containing the elements comprising the Esri shapefile for each data layer is also provided.
+Compressed downloadable files were created using the Windows program WINZIP version14.5.
+In addition to the Esri shapefile, the surficial sediment data layers are available in an ASCII text format and Microsoft Excel spreadsheet formats to allow users who may not have access to GIS software to have access to the source data in an alternate way to view and examine the datasets.
+The first record of the ASCII file and Microsoft Excel spreadsheet contains the name of the data fields for that file.